 Obviously we can't guarantee whales and icebergs, but we hope they visit when you do!
 They're sometimes visible from Signal Hill or Cape Spear, but your chances of encountering them are higher on a boat tour.
-If there's sufficient interest, the organizing committee will organize a tour on Monday afternoon following the close of the conference (cost is approximately $70/person).
-If you wish to join a tour on your own, check out O'Brien's, Gatheralls, or Iceberg Quest.
+Some CHLA delegates are joining Iceberg Quest for a tour Monday afternoon following the close of the conference (4-6 p.m.
+Cost is $70/person).
+If you wish to join them, check if space is available on the boat and register via Iceberg Quest's online form.
+If you wish to join a tour on your own at another time, check out O'Brien's, Gatheralls, or Iceberg Quest.

 Infamous George Street is the heart of the entertainment district in St. John's.
 It's two blocks bars, pubs, and restaurants, and it's definitely worth a visit if you're looking for a lively night out.

 You're bound to stumble across live music if you're out and about in St. John's.
 O'Reilly's Irish Newfoundland Pub on George Street has live music every night.
 For a smaller venue and more diverse tunes, check out The Ship Pub (265 Duckworth St – Folk Night every Wednesday 9-11:30 pm) or The Black Sheep.